 The ranking of the smartest dog breeds is based on a type of intelligence called “obedience and working intelligence” or O&W for short.
-It’s the measurement of the dog’s ability to learn and recall commands.
-Though flawed, it’s how we measure dog intelligence in Cavalier King Charles Spaniels.
+It’s the measurement of a dog’s ability to learn and recall commands.
+It’s not ideal for the measurement of dog IQ, though it’s a decent starting point.

-This type of dog intelligence can be credited to Stanley Coren, a pHD and canine psychologist from the University of British Columbia.
-With the help of 199 obedience trial judges, Coren created his criteria for measuring dog intelligence.
+This type of dog intelligence was invented by Stanley Coren, a pHD and canine psychologist from the University of British Columbia.
+With the help of 199 obedience trial judges, Coren developed his criteria for measuring dog intelligence.

 Coren’s Dog Intelligence Criteria